Pathmark

 Pathmark was well known for its radio and television commercials starring character actor James Karen, who was the chain's spokesperson for more than 20 years.
 Pathmark's original spokesperson was Arlene Francis, who appeared in its commercials beginning almost immediately after Pathmark left the ShopRite cooperative.
 Peter "Produce Pete" Napolitano had starred in many of the company's commercials from 2001 until 2009.

 After A&P filed for Chapter 11 bankruptcy in 2015, Pathmark's remaining stores were liquidated and closed.
 In 2016, Allegiance Retail Services purchased the Pathmark name and all intellectual property with the intention of reviving the well-known brand.
 The brand's first new location opened in Brooklyn, New York on April 12, 2019.
-The company has stated that they will see how this first location performs before opening additional locations.
+On May 1, 2026, a Super Foodtown store was converted to the brand's first Pathmark Daily location, a smaller format grocery store.

 History

 Supermarkets General and Pathmark

 Pathmark was formed out of the Wakefern Food Corporation, parent company of ShopRite.
 Wakefern was both a wholesale operation and a retail operation; among its members was a subgroup, Supermarkets Operating Co., in Union, New Jersey, formed in 1956 by Alex Aidekman, Herb Brody, and Milt Perlmutter.
 This company operated ShopRite stores; in 1963 it branched into non-food retail by acquiring Crown Drugs.